 Estaire Godinez is also an international sensation.
 As a vocalist she seduces the audiences with her smokey voice that is clear and comes with a full range.
 A rare pleasure.
-She is reminiscent of Blossom Dearie, Montserrat Caballé, and Billy Holiday.
+She is reminiscent of each Blossom Dearie, Montserrat Caballé, and Billy Holiday.
 In short, her voice is unique and amazing.
-Her intonation and range of voice is perfect for ballads that make you sad, happy, or gald, for pop songs, for classical music, and especially for the bossa nova.
+Her intonation and range of voice is perfect for ballads that make you sad, happy, or glad, for pop songs, for classical music, and especially for the bossa nova.
 This Maestra is clearly influenced by the many Boston’s Berkelee School of Music classes she internalized.
 She also trained privately with the celebrated Congero Giovanni Hidalgo.

 Estaire Godinez “Live at the Dakota”

 Her debut release “Live at the Dakota” published by Under the Radar Music Group, established Estaire Godinez as a singer and bandleader.
 This productive woman worked on her first album while traveling on tour world wide with the legendary George Benson.
 Peter Schimke (piano/keyboards), Eric Leeds (sax) Mike Scott (guitar), Stokely Williams (drums) and Serge Akou (bass).
 Mutually appreciative of her talents, their instruments weave effortlessly in and around her conga beats, creating a hypnotic fusion of jazz, pop and Brazilian/Afro- Cuban.
 They all plan with seductive ease, exchanging musical flirtations with airtight execution.